openshift-labs/lab-developing-with-odo/workshop/content/110-installing-odo.md

 ## Further documentation

-For a list of other methods such as installing the latest mastery binary, or specific OS installations, visit the [installation page](https://github.com/redhat-developer/odo/blob/master/docs/installation.md)
+For a list of other methods such as installing the latest master binary, or specific OS installations, visit the [installation page](https://github.com/openshift/odo/blob/master/docs/installation.adoc)